Abel-Solutions/Abel.PropertyInjection/README.md

 The observant reader might notice that the above example uses fields, not properties.
 Fields work just as well, property injection just sounds cooler.

 The following member types are supported:

-* All properties, no matter the type of setter:
+* All properties, no matter the type of setter, including no setter at all.
-	* public, protected, private
-	* static
-	* no setter (yep, that's right!)
-* All fields, any combination of:
+* All fields, including private readonly.
-	* public, protected, private
-	* static
-	* readonly

 ## What about inheritance?